Climate and Average Weather Year Round in Pittsburgh Pennsylvania, United States

 Pittsburgh experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.7 months, from May 30 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is July 28, with muggy conditions 40% of the time.
+The muggier period of the year lasts for 3.7 months, from May 31 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
+The month with the most muggy days in Pittsburgh is July, with 11.7 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable